Venetian Plaster – A Step by Step Guide 2021

 - 4-6 inch steel trowel or drywall knife

-Additionally, depending on the condition of the part and the type of work you are doing, you may need tools:
+Depending on the condition of the part.
+The type of work you are doing, you may need tools:

 - Eye protection glasses